|

 without being bitten.
 Consider taking the

-newer prophylaxis, Malarone, which is much milder than it's predecessor, Larium, which
+newer prophylaxis, Malerone, which is much milder than it's predecessor, Larium, which

 was harsh to some people (with questionable side-effects).
 On our resources page are several links to